Phoenix Construction Accident Lawyer

 • Travel Expenses – In some cases, travel to and from medical appointments and vocational training, if it’s a significant distance, may be covered.

 • Death Benefits – In cases where a construction worker dies, then things like funeral expenses and support for the workers’ dependents will be covered.
+A Phoenix wrongful death lawyer can help you understand the specifics of such claims.

 It’s important to realize that none of the psychological and emotional effects of an injury are covered by workers’ compensation.
 The wage compensation is also not full wage reimbursement, either.
 In many cases, the coverage that workers’ comp offers is simply not enough, but your lawyer can help ensure it covers everything possible.